mikeygough/my-ACS-1700-Web-Foundations/Assignments/01-Portfolio-Part-1-Structure.md

 Use Semantic markup to create a portfolio for yourself.
 Eventually you will style and publish your portfolio.
 In this assignment you will create the general content of the portfolio and mark it up semantically.

-Remember: Semantic HTML isn't about making a web page look good.
+**Remember:** Semantic HTML isn't about making a web page look good.
 That's what CSS is for (and we'll get to that later).
 Aim to design a page that is perfectly understandable to a visually impaired person, or a robot (such as a Google web crawler).

+**The deliverable is a web page.** _If you don't want to create a portfolio you can create a web page for something else._

+**Important!** To complete this assignment you need to have something to markup. **You should write the content first _before adding the markup!_**.
+Think about what each element is and how the markup will add semantic meaning to that element.

 ### Why this assignment?